-Coders also completed between five to nine interviews to gather information about aspects of the program that they could not observe directly (e.g., team decision-making process, families' involvement in the assessment and IEP process, participation of community service providers in transition plan meetings).
+Coders also completed between five and nine interviews to gather information about aspects of the program that they could not observe directly (e.g. team decision-making process, families' involvement in the assessment and IEP process, and participation of community service providers in transition plan meetings).
 The interviewees included the school principal, special and general education teachers, related service personnel, paraprofessionals, and selected family members.
-Coders also reviewed students' Individual Education and Transition Plans, as well as any other relevant documentation (e.g., behavior intervention plans).
-The coders used the entire set of information (i.e., observations, interviews and document review) to inform their ratings.
-Coders completed APERS-MHS separately for the diploma-bound program and the modified program when both types of programs existed within one school.
+Coders also reviewed students' Individual Education and Transition Plans, as well as any other relevant documentation (e.g. behavior intervention plans).
+The coders used the entire set of information (i.e. observations, interviews, and document review) to inform their ratings.
+Coders completed APERS-MHS separately for the diplomabound program and the modified program when both types of programs existed within one school.

-The APERS-MHS was scored for 60 programs for diploma bound students at each of the participating high schools and for 47 programs with students following a modified curriculum at the start of the academic year.
-The reason there were only 47 programs with students following a modified curriculum was because at some participating high schools there were no student participants with ASD enrolled in a non-diploma bound program.
+The APERS-MHS was scored for 60 programs for diploma-bound students at each of the participating high schools and for 47 programs with students following a modified curriculum at the start of the academic year.
+The reason there were only 47 programs with students following a modified curriculum was because, at some participating high schools, there were no student participants with ASD enrolled in a non-diploma-bound program.

-Psychometric Features of APERS-MHS Rating Scale
+Psychometric features of APERS-MHS rating scale

 The internal consistency of the APERS-MHS has been previously reported in Odom et al. (2018).
-To summarize, the Cornbach alpha for the high school APERS was .95 and .96 for inclusive and self-contained programs.
-The mean coefficient for the individual domains was .77 with a range of .60-.89.
+To summarize, Cronbach's alpha for the high school APERS was 0.95 and 0.96 for inclusive and self-contained programs.
+The mean coefficient for the individual domains was 0.77 with a range of 0.60-0.89.

 Although not specifically a measure of reliability, a second assessment of consistency is interobserver agreement.
 To calculate inter-rater agreement, two research staff members simultaneously collected APERS-MHS information and completed APERS-MHS ratings in schools at each regional site.
-One rater was a staff member from the respective regional site who did not have an association with the school being assessed (i.e., did not serve as a CSESA contact for that school or a coach).
+One rater was a staff member from the respective regional site who did not have an association with the school being assessed (i.e. did not serve as a CSESA contact for that school or a coach).
 The second "reliability" rater traveled to each regional site to collect inter-rater agreement APERS data.
 Rating by two researchers occurred for 21 of the 60 APERS collected, distributed evenly across regional sites.
 The inter-rater agreement calculation was number of exact agreements divided by total number of items coded.
 The mean percentage agreement was 76.5%.
 As a second illustration of agreement, the mean item ratings for the total APERS scores was averaged across all schools for the two raters.
-The mean scores were 3.31 (sd = .55) and 3.33 (sd = .53) for the two raters.
-Item ratings were also examined at the individual item level and the difference between coders was calculated.
+The mean scores were 3.31 (SD=0.55) and 3.33 (SD=0.53) for the two raters.
+Item ratings were also examined at the individual item level, and the difference between coders was calculated.
 For example, if one coder scored 3 and the other scored 5, the difference was 2; if they both scored the same rating, the difference was 0.
-The mean item rating difference on this five-point scale (i.e., calculated by subtracting the rating by one coder on an individual item from the rating by the second observer and dividing by the number of items) was .37 (sd = .35) (Odom et al., 2018).
+The mean item rating difference on this 5-point scale (i.e. calculated by subtracting the rating by one coder on an individual item from the rating by the second observer and dividing by the number of items) was 0.37 (SD=0.35) (Odom et al., 2018).